oppia/oppia-android/Bazel-Setup-Instructions-for-Windows.md

 ### 6. Verifying the build

 At this point, your system should be able to build Oppia Android.
-To verify, try building the APK (from your subsystem terminal):
+To verify, try building the APK (from your subsystem terminal -- note that this & all other Bazel commands must be run from the root of the ‘oppia-android’ directory otherwise they will fail):

 ```sh
 bazel build //:oppia